 I hope you have enjoyed this book summary of The 7 Habits of Highly Effective People by Stephen Covey.

 Feeling Like A Pioneer?
 Sign up to be the first to know about new book summaries.

-If you enjoyed this Summary, support the author and me by purchasing a hard copy of The 7 Habits of Highly Effective People<—— From this link.
+If you enjoyed this Summary of The Seven Habits of Highly Effective People, support the author and me by purchasing a hard copy of The 7 Habits of Highly Effective People<—— From this link.
 If you do, I’ll earn about .70 cents.
 And, every penny will help me dig a little deeper into The Mine.

-Compliment this Book Summary of The 7 Habits of Highly Effective People with these other summaries:
+Compliment this Summary of The 7 Habits of Highly Effective People with these other summaries:

 12 Rules for Life, Jordan Peterson

-How to Win Friends & Influence People, Dale Carnagie
+How to Win Friends & Influence People, Dale Carnegie

 Atomic Habits, James Clear